As we start the new liturgical year, Jesus reminds us in today’s Gospel, “Be watchful! Be alert! You do not know when the time will come.” (Mk 13:33)

 We will continue to follow the State, County and Archdiocesan public health guidelines These are the Guidelines:

-Masks are STRONGLY RECOMMENDED for EVERYONE but not required in:
+Masks are still RECOMMENDED but not required in:

 • Airplanes